ssimpson91/docker-localgpt-discord/README.md

 - `winston`: A logging library for Node.js.

 ## Functions
-- Crawling and ingesting data for use with the Local GPT model.
+- Crawling and ingesting data for use with the  model.
-- Running the Local GPT model in a Docker container for integration with Discord.
+- Running the model in a Docker container for integration with Discord.
 - Utilizing various npm packages for managing Discord interactions, HTTP requests, environment configurations, and logging.

 ## Usage Purposes
-- To set up a Local GPT model for Discord using Docker for easy deployment and scalability.
+- To set up a model for Discord using Docker for easy deployment and scalability.
-- To provide scripts and configurations for crawling, ingesting, and running the Local GPT model.
+- To provide scripts and configurations for crawling, ingesting, and running the model.
 - To manage interactions with Discord and handle various backend functionalities using npm packages.

 ---